 provider if you have any of the symptoms at the needle insertion sites:

-Your healthcare provider may give you other instructions after the test, based on
+Your healthcare provider may give you other directions after the test, based on your

 The name of the test or procedure